 The charity celebrated its centenary.

 The last season of children’s holidays in Mablethorpe.
-Around 67,000 children had enjoyed a special time there over the years.
+More than 60,000 children had enjoyed a special time there over the years.

 In August the first party of Leicester children are taken by the renamed Leicester Children’s Holidays charity on an exciting adventure holiday at Hilltop, Sheringham.